lgmoneda/lgmoneda.github.io/_posts/2021-01-12-spurious-correlation-ml-and-causality.md

 \end{align}
 $$

-The context here means a set of variables at specific values - which includes the empty set.
+The context here means a set of variables at specific values, including the empty set.

 We can extend from this definition that every relationship leaking from a non-causal path, known as the Backdoor path, is a spurious association.
 A non-causal path is every path in a causal DAG one can connect two nodes (variables) while disrespecting the arrow directions.
 Just as we could do connecting ice cream and robbery in the previous example.

-Here it's a persistent problem arising from the same source, but the correlation itself would vary.
+Here it's a persistent problem arising from the same source, but the correlation would vary.

 ## How does it impact Machine Learning?